Hyperfov/link-previews/README.md

 });
 ```

+Note that passing through data in `content` will override any data that's returned by the worker.

-Any of the keys in `content` can also be specified on the element with attributes:
+Any of the keys in `content` can also be specified on the element with attributes prefixed with `lp-`:

 ```html
 <a